MuhammadAli7896/Chatting-Web-Application/README.md

 The application server will start, and you can access Chat Nest in your web browser by visiting **http://localhost:5000**.

-#### That's it you are now ready to use and develop this chatting application
+#### That's it you are now ready to use and develop this chatting application.
 <br/>

-#### Make sure you have installed and configured node.js on your device
+#### Make sure you have installed and configured node.js on your device.
 #### To install it, go to **https://nodejs.org/en/download**